What Affects the Resale Value of My Home?

 • HVAC system

 Quick kitchen fixes, like replacing cabinet doors or adding new sinks and faucets, will typically increase the value of your home — Sometimes by the exact dollar amount you spent on the update.
-Adding a master bathroom can add 20% to your home’s value.
+Adding a primary bathroom can add tremendous value to your home.

-Interest rate hikes, unemployment rates, and even birth rates can also impact house prices.
-Thus, it’s usually impossible to accurately predict the future resale value of a home.
+Interest rate hikes, unemployment, and cultural shifts can impact house prices.
+Thus, it's usually impossible to accurately predict the future resale value of a home.

-However, an experienced real estate agent can help — If you don’t have an agent yet, give us a quick call or text and we can refer a top agent in your area.
-If your home is ready to sell, ask your agent to prepare a home value estimate.
-This document analyzes the current selling prices of comparable homes in your neighborhood and sets a price range for your home.
+However, an experienced real estate agent can help — If you don't have an agent yet, give us a quick call or text, and we can refer you to a top agent in your area.
+Ask your agent to prepare a home value estimate if your home is ready to sell.
+This document analyzes the selling prices of comparable homes in your neighborhood and sets a price range for your home.

 If you don’t have an agent, call or text me anytime!